chinapedia/wikipedia.abstract.en/Page/Neutron_star.md

 Spin down

-PPdot2.pngs (red), anomalous X-ray pulsars (green), high-energy emission pulsars (blue) and binary pulsars (pink)]] Over time, neutron stars slow, as their rotating magnetic fields in effect radiate energy associated with the rotation; older neutron stars may take several seconds for each revolution.
+s (red), anomalous X-ray pulsars (green), high-energy emission pulsars (blue) and binary pulsars (pink)]] Over time, neutron stars slow, as their rotating magnetic fields in effect radiate energy associated with the rotation; older neutron stars may take several seconds for each revolution.
 This is called _spin down_.
 The rate at which a neutron star slows its rotation is usually constant and very small.

 The periodic time (_P_) is the rotational period, the time for one rotation of a neutron star.
 The spin-down rate, the rate of slowing of rotation, is then given the symbol Ṗ (_P_-dot), the derivative of _P_ with respect to time.
 It is defined as periodic time increase per unit time; it is a dimensionless quantity, but can be given the units of s⋅s^(−1) (seconds per second).[52]